jsiek/B522-PL-Foundations/Unification.lagda.md

 The rest of this Chapter is organized as follows.
-We first prove some properties of `unifies`, in particular, that `unifies` is reflexive, that `unifies` is preserved and reflected by substitution, and that there are no unifiers for an equation of the form `⟨ x , M ⟩` when `x` occurs in `M`.
+We first prove some properties about `unifies`, in particular, that `unifies` is reflexive, that `unifies` is preserved and reflected by substitution, and that there are no unifiers for an equation of the form `⟨ x , M ⟩` when `x` occurs in `M`.
 Next we turn to the proof of termination of Martelli